Lapoukhov/asm_Lab_4/README.md

 2. Program 2.
 Parameter transfer via global variables.
 Type of procedure - distant.
 3. Program 3.
 Passing parameters through the stack.
 Type of procedure is near.

+Enter three 16-bit integers C, D, and E. Calculate the result of the arithmetic shift to the left of the value of the expression (C + D) * (E-6) by the number of bits equal to the number D.

 ### Code: